Lesson 2 - Grammar Practice

 euros (nominative)

-the (male singular accusative)
+the (masculine singular accusative)

-the (female singular accusative)
+the (feminine singular accusative)

 the (neuter singular accusative)